conr2286/PocketFT8Xcvr/README.md

 # Features
 * Single band, FT8 Tranceiver
 * Supports 160-15 meters (tested on 40m and 20m)
-* Small Size, 4.0 X 2.8"
+* Small Size, 4.0 X 2.8", 4-layer board
 * Powered by a single 5V USB source (e.g. portable USB power block) delivering ~375 mA
 * Si4735 SSB Receiver
 * TCXO stabilized Si5351 Clock
-* SN74ACT244 line driver PA delivering ~250 mW
+* SN74ACT244 PA delivering ~250 mW
 * ADIF Contact Logging to SD card
 * Adafruit 320 X 480 Resistive Color Touch Screen
 * Station configuration via SD file, config.json
-* GPS-derived location and UTC time
+* Adafruit Ultimate GPS-derived location and UTC time

 # DSP Audio Architecture
 Decoding FT8 requires significant data storage and processing speed.
-In order to optimize both program storage and processing speed requirements so that the Teensy is not over taxed, the Teensy Audio Library has been modified to allow Analog to Digital conversion to be run at the rate of 6400 samples per second.
+To optimize program storage and processing speed so the Teensy is not over taxed, the Teensy Audio Library has been modified to allow Analog to Digital conversion to be run at the rate of 6400 samples per second.
 This allows audio data processing to be done at 3200 Hz.
 The 3200 Hz audio processing with a 2048 FTT to process the received audio for FT8 decoding yields a bin spacing of 3.125 Hz.
 For Teensy 4.1, the revised sample rate required replacement of the core AudioStream.h file with the AudioStream6400.h file in the PocketFT8FW sketch folder.

 The algorithms developed by Karlis Goba use the 3.125 Hz spaced FFT bins to be screened in both frequency and time so that errors in symbol frequency and time reception  can be overcome to provide really great FT8 decoding.
 The end spacing of the FT8 algorithms is 6.25 Hz.

 # Motivation and Related Projects
-About 1966, the ARRL Handbook published a receiver design known as the Junior Miser's Dream that achieved so much with so little.
-Likewise, Charley Hill's concept for a self-contained FT8 transceiver, ideal for portable operation, again achieves so much with so little.
-The entire transceiver fits in a small enclosure, and the power demand is acceptable for a USB power block.
+About 1966, the ARRL Handbook published a receiver design known as the Junior Miser's Dream challenging us to achieve so much with so little.
+Today, Charley Hill's concept for a self-contained FT8 transceiver, ideal for portable operation, again achieves so much with so little.
+The entire transceiver fits in a small enclosure, powered by a USB power block.
 Pocket FT8 Revisited is a derivative of Charley's concept.

 Unlike the uSDX multi-mode designs, Pocket FT8 focuses entirely on FT8.
 Yes, yes, I know.
 That's why I have other radios.
 Pocket FT8 fits in the pocket of my backpack, doesn't require an external key, microphone, headphone, cell phone, or computer, and offers a completely self-contained transceiver for a contest-like "QSO."
 It's clean.